kencormack/pistar-lastqso/README.md

       per day... log rotation to a new day's logfile at midnight UTC, and when pi-star bounces it's services when performing it's nightly updates.
-(Note: Any changes you make to pi-star's configuration, while pistar-lstqso is running, will also cycle log activity.)
+(Note: Any changes you make to pi-star's configuration, while pistar-lastqso is running, will also cycle log activity.)

   -l|--logo